 Prior Experiential Learning (Portfolio Credit) is a learning experience that took place outside of a college or university course, where academic degree credit was not earned.
-A maximum of 25% of credits towards an Aspen University degree can come from Portfolio Credit.
+A maximum of 25% of credits towards an Aspen University degree can come from Portfolio Credit\.
+Any portfolio credits awarded count towards the total maximum allowable credits outlined in the transfer credit qualification section.
 Recognized learning experiences include, but are not limited to:

-- · Military Training - Continuing Education Courses (with course descriptions and outcomes) - Seminars and Workshops (with class descriptions and outcomes) - Training Programs or In-Service courses (with program descriptions and outcomes) - On the Job Training (with descriptions and documentation of completion)
+- Military Training - Continuing Education Courses (with course descriptions and outcomes) - Seminars and Workshops (with class descriptions and outcomes) - Training Programs or In-Service courses (with program descriptions and outcomes) - On the Job Training (with descriptions and documentation of completion)

-Academic Standards for awarding Portfolio Credit are in the Portfolio Guidelines Handbook and includes submission of an essay following the Kolb's Model of Experiential Learning.
-Credit is awarded for documented learning and must align the experience to the topics and objectives in an appropriate academic context.
+Academic Standards for awarding Portfolio Credit are in the Portfolio Guideline Handbook and includes submission of an essay following the Kolb's Model of Experiential Learning.
+Credit is awarded for documented learning and must align the experience to the topics and course objectives in an appropriate academic context.
+Portfolio credit applications are reviewed by the program chair or designated faculty.